 - Statistics & Research

-When we use energy, a greenhouse gas called carbon dioxide (CO2) is released.
 We want to reduce CO2 emissions in Wales.
-So, we are looking to produce more of our energy from renewable and low carbon energy sources.
+We are looking to produce more of our energy from renewable and low carbon energy sources.

 Renewable technologies use the energy of wind, tides, waves, plant material, vegetation, or farming waste as a fuel or energy source.

 Our energy policy, Energy Wales: A Low Carbon Transition, sets out how Wales will move from fossil fuel based energy generation to utilise a wider mix of energy sources, which are mainly renewable or low in carbon.

 UK and EU policies

 We don’t have responsibility for all areas of renewable energy policies and consents.